vidyagames998/vidyagames998.github.io/eldenring/index.md

 ![](images/graves.jpg)

 Northeast of here is another shack with a grace with a guy (Bernahl) who will sell you various ashes of war.
 You don't need any of them.
 Press start to open your inventory and use 4 gold runes until you have 800, so we can finally put one point in dex and be able to use the Lordsworn Greatsword more effectively.
+If you have extra runes quickstep from Bernahl is nice to grab.

 Fast travel back to the first shack (stormhill).